 Conditions of the Award

-- The successful applicant must present the findings of their research at SMAANZ Week 2021 (i.e. the year in which the award is won).
+- The successful applicant must present the findings of their research at the annual SMAANZ Conference (i.e. the year in which the award is won).
 Failure to adhere to this condition will result in the financial component of the award being forfeited.

 - The successful applicant is also expected to prepare a summary article about their research for the SMAANZ Newsletter or associated communication.
 They may be invited to submit a manuscript to the Sport Management Review to be reviewed for possible publication after the usual blind peer review process.

-- The award will consist of (AUD)$500 and a certificate presented during SMAANZ Week 2021.
+- The award will consist of (AUD)$500 and a certificate presented during the conference.

-- The award will also include free registration for SMAANZ 2022.
+- The award will also include free registration for the SMAANZ Conference in the year following the award.

 Applicants for this award must submit a maximum 1500 word Executive Summary and a maximum 500 word abstract of their near-completed research project which includes an outline of: